Fisher2107/mamba/checkpoints/gpu/readme.txt

-Here we include checkpoints and events and gpu csv files of tsp runs that use low epoch size and are only designed to create scalability plots
+Here we include checkpoints and events and gpu csv files of tsp runs that use low epoch size and are only designed to create scalability plots.
+I belive action2 is when i redone all my experiments becuase I did action wrong the first time.
+I was using eval instead of torch.no_grad.